 "If it would have come that far, we would have told him early enough.
 Fortunately, we were not forced to do this."

-Germany reached the semi-finals of the 2006 World Cup, and current boss Joachim Low replaced Klinsmann shortly after the tournament.
+Germany reached the semi-finals in 2006, with current boss Joachim Low replacing Klinsmann shortly after the tournament.